claxcoding/elt-pipeline-weather-forecast/README.md

 This project is actively being expanded to improve automation, portability, and predictive capabilities:

 ### Orchestration
-- Add workflow orchestration with **Airflow**
+- Add workflow orchestration with **Airflow** to complement Prefect
-- Schedule regular data updates and monitor pipeline runs
+- Schedule regular data updates (daily/hourly) and monitor pipeline runs
+- Implement alerting and notifications for failed tasks or delayed executions
+- Introduce versioning for data and model outputs to ensure reproducibility

 ### Dockerization
 - Containerize the pipeline using **Docker** for reproducible environments
 - Facilitate deployment across different machines or cloud platforms
+- Create pre-configured images with all dependencies to simplify onboarding

 ### Machine Learning
-- Integrate a lightweight ML component to generate **1-hour weather forecasts**
+- Integrate a deeper ML component to generate **1-hour weather forecasts**
+- Explore additional predictive models (e.g., Gradient Boosting, XGBoost) for improved accuracy
 - Continuously retrain and evaluate the model as new data arrives
+- Generate model performance reports and feature importance visualizations for transparency

+### Data & Analytics
+- Create automated dashboards using PowerBI for visualization

 **Goal:**
-A reproducible, automated ELT pipeline that collects, transforms, and predicts short-term weather data with minimal manual intervention.
+A reproducible, automated ELT pipeline that collects, transforms, and predicts short-term weather data with minimal manual intervention, while providing actionable insights and easy scalability.

 ---